 There is so much hurt and disappointment in the world today.
 So many people’s hearts are crying out for relief.
 These verses were laid heavily on my heart to send out as a spiritual S.O.S. to someone somewhere.
 I have clung to these in my own times of personal trial and I hope they help you also.
-Listen to the Mark Schultz’s video below and be encouraged that God Almighty, no matter what you are going through today, is holding you in the palm of His hands!
+Be encouraged that God Almighty, no matter what you are going through today, is holding you in the palm of His hands!

 GOD IS HOLDING YOU TODAY!